phantomzone-org/fhe-ram/README.md

 addr.encrypt_sk(&params, idx, &sk);

 // Read from the encrypted RAM at the encrypted address.
-// Returns a vector of GLWE of size WORDSIZE. let ct = ram.read(&addr, &keys);
+// Returns a vector of GLWE of length WORDSIZE. let ct = ram.read(&addr, &keys);

-// Same as read, but enables a subsequent read. let ct = ram.read_prepare_write(&addr, &keys);
+// Same as read, but prepares the state for a subsequent write. let ct = ram.read_prepare_write(&addr, &keys);

 // Writes encrypted bytes to the encrypted RAM at the encrypted address.
-// Takes as input a vector of GLWE of size WORDSIZE. ram.write(&ct_w, &addr, &keys);
+// Takes as input a vector of GLWE of length WORDSIZE. ram.write(&ct_w, &addr, &keys);
 ```